MarkovYu/Python_For_Psychologists_24/lecture/overview.md

 - He/Him
 - Office hours: upon request
 - E-mail: ` Markov@psych.uni-frankfurt.de`
-- preferred mode of contact: vie e-mail
+- preferred mode of contact: via e-mail

-### Gimme the details

-Below you will find important details regarding the course summarized in a compact form.
-Please consult and familiarize yourself with the information presented there prior to and/or within the first week of the course.

 #### When and where

 The course will officially run from October 17th, 2024 till Feburary, 2025.

-We will now meet weekly in **Seminarhaus Room SH 4.107** !
+We will now meet weekly in **Raum: 5.G 056** at 16:00!

-#### Can I use my calculator?
+#### What should I have?

-Well, depends on your calculator, but you'll need frequent access to a computer that can run Python.
-None of the analyses that we will be doing will be very computationally intensive, so this does not need necessarily be a modern or "fast" computer.
-Still, it will need to be running a standard operating system like Windows, Mac OS X, or Linux.
-Unfortunately, tablets running mobile operating systems (iOS, Android) probably won't work for this purpose. **If this is an issue for you, please get in touch with the instructor as soon as possible so that we can try to figure out a solution**.
-Regarding software and installation thereof, please check the next section.
+You'll need frequent access to a computer that can run Python.
+The analyses we'll be doing aren’t very computationally intensive, so you don’t need a modern or "fast" computer.
+However, it must run a standard operating system like Windows, Mac OS X, or Linux.
+Unfortunately, tablets with mobile operating systems (iOS, Android) probably won’t work. **If this is an issue for you, please contact the instructor as soon as possible so we can find a solution.** For software and installation details, please refer to the next section.

-#### How do I get all the software and do I have to apply for a loan to get it?
+#### How do I get all the software?

-Nah, everything we'll use is [open-source software](https://en.wikipedia.org/wiki/Open-source_software) or at minimum free of charge and publicly available.
+Everything we'll use is [open-source software](https://en.wikipedia.org/wiki/Open-source_software) or at minimum free of charge and publicly available.
 Why?
 Because teaching students via [proprietary software](https://en.wikipedia.org/wiki/Proprietary_software) is just not fair and won't help anyone: students have to obtain licenses or use those from the university (which usually doesn't have enough for everyone), leading to tremendous problems regarding inequity now and in the future.
 Additionally, [opens-source software](https://en.wikipedia.org/wiki/Open-source_software) can do everything, if not more than [proprietary software](https://en.wikipedia.org/wiki/Proprietary_software) and is furthermore usually better supported, tested and documented, creating a fantastic sense of community.
 Also, it makes collaoration and sharing resources a lot easier (especially in combination with computing environemnts) which is a MUST for reproducibility and [open science](https://en.wikipedia.org/wiki/Open_science).

-In order to help you get all the software required for the course, a [comprehensive installation instruction](https://aylinsgl.github.io/Python_For_Psychologists_23-24/setup.html) was compiled.
+In order to help you get all the software required for the course, a [comprehensive installation instruction](https://markovyu.github.io/Python_For_Psychologists_24/setup.html) was compiled.
 In a step-by-step manner it guides you through the installation process, covering several `OS`: `windows`, `macos` and `linux`.
 Now the installation of the required packages probably goes beyond the scope of how most people engage with their computers on a daily basis, therefore errors and following frustration may occur. **Please do not be discouraged!
 If any problems occur during the installation process, please contact me ASAP and we'll get that sorted out**

 #### Where is everything?